primeqa/primeqa/primeqa/pipelines/README.md

 ## Generative QA with LLM

-We prompt pre-trained large language models (LLMs) to asnwer questions conditioned on the retrieved passages.
+We prompt pre-trained large language models (LLMs) to answer questions conditioned on the retrieved passages.
 We support integration with the OpenAI's ChatGPT(gpt-3.5-turbo) and InstructGPT(text-davinci-003), using an OpenAI API key (https://platform.openai.com/account/api-keys)
 Examples can be found in [notebook](https://github.com/primeqa/primeqa/blob/main/notebooks/retriever-reader-pipelines/prompt_reader_with_GPT.ipynb).